 Various counties across Pennsylvania administer the Accelerated Rehabilitative Disposition (ARD) program.
 The program is intended for DUI (driving under the influence) offenders and other offenders as an alternative to standard criminal penalties.
 DUI defendants often seek ARD, but they must meet eligibility requirements to get into the program.

 Typically, ARD is intended for first-time DUI offenders.
 This means that you may get into the program after 1 DUI, but 2 or more may make you ineligible.
 However, if your prior DUI offense was charged as an ungraded misdemeanor or was over 10 years ago, you might still be admitted to the program.

 If you were recently charged with your first DUI, or your first DUI was a long time ago, talk to an attorney about ARD in your county.
 Our Philadelphia DUI defense attorneys at The Law Offices of Lloyd Long can help you apply to ARD.
 Call us today at (215) 302-0171 for a free case review.

 ARD in Pennsylvania After First DUI

 While ARD is often available for defendants for their first DUI, defendants with prior DUIs may also be eligible for the program under specific circumstances.
 However, even first-time offenders could be denied ARD if their case meets certain criteria.
-Our Pennsylvania DUI defense attorneys can review your case and help you figure out whether you can get into an ARD program or if you should pursue other options.
+Our Philadelphia defense attorneys for multiple DUIs can review your case and help you figure out whether you can get into an ARD program or if you should pursue other options.